inthra/w2Fri-ReStock/README.md

 # Independent Project: ReStock

-#### An app offers service for restocking food truck in Portland area, July 8, 2016
+#### An app offers service for restocking food truck in Portland area, July 22, 2016

 #### By _Inthrayuth Mahaphol_

 ## Description

 An app offers service for restocking food truck in Portland area.
-Currently, the app is plan to design for users who want to be an independent restocking client.
+Currently, the app is designed for users who want to be an independent restocking client.
 Once users log-in, they can navigate list of wanted items of food truck owners.

-* Currently, this version is the basic user interface with hard-code information.
-The API and dynamic information have been added in these version.
+* Yelp API with keyword "food+cart" and location "portland"
+* Authenticate Log-In and Users profile can be saved in the firebase database.

 ## Installation